Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Juni 2025 13.40.44 UTC
+- WIB: Rabu, 18 Juni 2025 14.28.25 UTC
-- WITA: Rabu, 18 Juni 2025 14.40.44 UTC
+- WITA: Rabu, 18 Juni 2025 15.28.25 UTC
-- WIT: Rabu, 18 Juni 2025 15.40.44 UTC
+- WIT: Rabu, 18 Juni 2025 16.28.25 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success